refactco/integration-toolkit-for-beehiiv/README.md

 ## Issues

 Facing bugs or issues?
-Kindly report them in the 'Issues' section of this GitHub repository.
+Kindly report them in the [Issues](https://github.com/refactco/Re-Beehiiv/issues) section of this GitHub repository.

 ## License

-This plugin is open-source and licensed under the GPL v2 or later.
+This plugin is open-source and licensed under the [GPL v2 or later](https://en.wikipedia.org/wiki/GNU_General_Public_License).

 ## Credits

-This plugin has been developed by Refact.co and is not an official release by Beehiiv.
+This plugin has been developed by [Refact.co](https://refact.co/) and is not an official release by [Beehiiv](https://www.beehiiv.com/).
 The Refact team wishes to thank all contributors and users of this plugin for their support and feedback, which are invaluable for ongoing improvements.